 Your local Department of Public Works (DPW) is eager to assist with your cleanup efforts!
 We encourage you to reach out to them ahead of time to confirm that they can accommodate your trash disposal needs on Cleanup day.
 Many municipalities not only cover any associated fees but also offer assistance in collecting larger items.
-You may use our Trash Coupon at drop-off to easily communicate your partnership with the Source to Sea Cleanup.
+You may use our Trash Coupon (see Resources > Forms to Print) at drop-off to easily communicate your partnership with the Source to Sea Cleanup.